 - For mams who find expressing with breast pumps uncomfortable.
 The Haakaa pump felt much gentler and entirely painless.

 - When you need to express discreetly or silently.
 The Haakaa pump makes no noise at all.

 I’m going to take mine on our kid free trip to London.
-The double pump will take up too much room (and you can’t use it with batteries) so I’ll take my Medela swing and this and I can use them together and it will take up much less room in my bag.
+The double pump will take up too much room (and you can’t use it with batteries) so I’ll take my Medela swing (below) and this and I can use them together and it will take up much less room in my bag.
 I’m also considering getting a second to try doing both breasts at the same time.

-The only thing I didn’t like is that the lid isn’t secure.
+The only thing I didn’t like is that the lid wasn’t secure.
 It’s really just meant as a cap to protect the milk in the fridge etc but you couldn’t express with this and put the lid on to transport the milk home in your bag.
 It would definitely leak.
 You would need to take a secure container to put it in or dump the milk.
 Given the pump is so tiny though, it’s not a big deal.
 I’d just pop a breast milk freezer bag in my bag with it for transfer afterwards.

 Also, as I’ve mentioned sometimes it does take a bit of positioning to get it going right but like most things, once you get used to it you get quicker at it.

 Silicone manual breast pumps

 Do be wary if you are tempted to buy copies or fakes of the Haakaa breast pump.